 Enter David Hume (1711 – 1776).
 Hume was an early eighteenth century Scottish philosopher and contemporary of Diderot who caught the ball passed to him by Voltaire and ran with it.
 He was the father of the philosophy known as Humanism.
 “Secular Humanism” is its primary descendant, and, as you will see, it has become the modern religion of academia and modern elites.
 Hume denied that humans have an actual conception of the self.
 He believed that what we think of as “experience” is only a bundle of sensations, and that the self is just a bundle of “causally-connected perceptions”.
 He saw people simply as complex machines doomed to play out their predetermined rolls.
 Hume was an avowed atheist.

 “The life of man is of no greater importance to

 the universe than that of an oyster”

 Hume believed that the mind and its self-aware consciousness is simply a byproduct of the mechanical dance of particles in the brain.
-Therefore, every action, every thought, every decision, every kindness and every cruelty is simply the result of the predetermined motions of the billiard balls.
+Therefore, every action, every thought, every decision, every kindness and every cruelty is simply the result of the predetermined motions of molecualr billiard balls.
 Everything is fated to happen, and nothing you can do can prevent it.
 Humanism sprang from these roots.
 According to Humanism, free will is a myth.
-This is a very important point because, as you will see, if you believe in Spirit, free will is EVERYTHING!
+This is a very important point because, as you will see, if you believe in Spirit, free will is ABSOLUTELY EVERYTHING!